State of Connecticut Executive Branch

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-1. College training in mechanical engineering may be substituted for the General Experience on the basis of fifteen (15) semester hours equaling one half (1/2) year of experience to a maximum of two (2) years.
+• College training in mechanical engineering may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one half (1/2) year of experience to a maximum of two (2) years.

-2. Experience performing technical duties within the maintenance trade area on a military base, aircraft carrier or large compound may be substituted for the General Experience on a year for year basis.
+• Experience performing technical duties within the maintenance trade area on a military base, aircraft carrier or large compound may be substituted for the General Experience on a year-for-year basis.

 SPECIAL REQUIREMENTS

-3. Incumbents in this class may be required to respond to after hour emergencies as requested by facility supervisors.
+• Incumbents in this class may be required to respond to after-hour emergencies as requested by facility supervisors.

 CHARACTER REQUIREMENTS